 SOFTS-White sugar prices ease, coffee and cocoa climb

-LONDON, Aug 8 (Reuters) - White sugar futures on ICE were lower on Monday in a modest setback after the market's recent strong advance, although the market remained underpinned by concerns that hot, dry weather in the European Union and Britain could curb production.
+NEW YORK/LONDON, Aug 8 (Reuters) - White sugar futures on ICE closed lower on Monday in a modest setback after a recent strong advance, although the market remained underpinned by concerns that hot, dry weather in the European Union and Britain could curb production.

 SUGAR